edge360/grocery-digital-coupons/README.md

   --store [STORE]         Store to clip coupons [shoprite, acme, stop_and_shop].
   --user [USER]           Login username or read from config.ini.
   --password [PASSWORD]   Login password or read from config.ini.
-  --notify [000-000-0000] Phone number to send a text message summary of results.
 ```

 ## More Info